Tikso 2026 is made possible with the support of:

 Panel

-Can social organizations sustain themselves without relying on external resources?
-Concrete cases of organizations that have built their own models of income generation, circular economy and hybrid structures demonstrate that social purpose and financial viability are not opposites.
+Can social organizations sustain themselves without depending on external resources?
+Concrete cases from organizations that have built their own revenue-generation models, circular economy approaches, and hybrid structures — demonstrating that social purpose and financial viability are not mutually exclusive.

 2:00 p. m. - 3:00 p. m.